bespoken/bespoken-docs/unit-testing/guide.md

 [Learn more here](https://facebook.github.io/jest/).

 Jest has been configured with a custom test runner, which:
-* Works with YAML files, fitting the structure described here
+* Works with YAML files, fitting the structure described in this document
 * Runs using our [Virtual Alexa component](https://github.com/bespoken/virtual-alexa) to generate JSON requests and emulate Alexa behavior

 We consider this the best of all worlds - a full-featured general testing framework tailored to work specifically with skills.